Best App Analytics Tools you should know about

 Mixpanel is known for its in-depth analysis of user behavior and focuses on user-level tracking.
 Specifically, Mixpanel enables tracking of users across sessions, devices, and platforms over time!
 Each user's actions or events triggered within the app are measured.
 The data is saved to user profiles and gives you individual timelines detailing each step a user took.
 This provides developers with crucial data about their user base and allows businesses to understand the user journey in-depth!
 Other features of Mixpanel are event tracking, user breakdown, funnels, retention analysis, A/B testing, data export, predictive analysis, CRM integration, and customizable dashboards.

 While Mixpanel shines with its in-depth data analysis, it requires some knowledge to fully exploit its potential.
-The free tier has some restrictions but gives you up to 100,000 monthly active users, but many app providers find it expensive when exceeding the limit.
-Although they are based in the USA and follow local data privacy laws, Mixpanel offers data storage in European data centers on request.
+The free tier has some restrictions and gives you up to 100,000 monthly active users, but many app providers find it expensive when exceeding the limit – especially after the enormous price increase in May 2024.

 TelemetryDeck